Step 4: Full View

 Should Engineer A escalate the observed adjacent safety hazard to ES Consulting as the employer intermediary, or should Engineer A take direct unilateral action to notify Owner Y or the subcontractor without first routing the concern through the employer chain?

-Escalate Internally to ES Consulting First Board's choice Report the observed adjacent safety hazard to the immediate supervisor and ES Consulting as the employer and prime consultant, allowing the firm to coordinate the appropriate organizational response and determine whether direct notification to Owner Y is warranted, satisfying the public safety obligation through the proper institutional channel.
+O1 Report the observed adjacent safety hazard to the immediate supervisor and ES Consulting as the employer and prime consultant, allowing the firm to coordinate the appropriate organizational response and determine whether direct notification to Owner Y is warranted, satisfying the public safety obligation through the proper institutional channel.
+Board's choice

 The public welfare paramount principle (NSPE Code I.1) establishes an affirmative duty to act on observed safety hazards regardless of contractual scope.
 The Non-Contractual Third-Party Safety Observation Duty holds that the obligation extends beyond contractual boundaries when an engineer incidentally observes risk to a third party.
 The Employer Intermediary Safety Escalation Obligation holds that the appropriate first channel is the employer/prime consultant rather than unilateral direct action.
 The Scope-Bounded Public Safety Obligation Principle holds that the safety duty is bounded by the professional scope of engagement and cannot impose unlimited investigative or remediation responsibility on the engineer.
 The faithful agent obligation to Client X requires focused in-scope performance but does not extinguish broader safety awareness duties.